RedisLabs/redislabs-docs/content/kubernetes/re-databases/db-controller.md

 The database controller in the Redis Enterprise operator:

 - Discovers the custom resource
-- Makes sure that it is created in the same namespace as the Redis Enterprise cluster (REC)
+- Makes sure the REDB is created in the same namespace as the Redis Enterprise cluster (REC)
 - Maintains consistency between the custom resource and the REDB

 The database controller recognizes the new custom resource and validates the specification.